 The Game Was Almost Impossible To Promote

 Benton tried to sell and market the game on his own but kept encountering major roadblocks.
 Softporn was the world’s first pornographic computer game.
 There wasn’t proven consumer demand for erotic games, yet, or even a marketplace to sell and distribute adult software.
-As a result, computer magazines denied his ads, and his only consistent distribution outlet was selling individual copies of the game while exhibiting at computer fairs and trade shows.
+As a result, computer magazines denied his ads.
+Benton’s only consistent distribution outlet was selling individual copies of his adult video game while exhibiting at computer fairs and trade shows.

 Distribution Rights For Softporn Adventure Was Acquired After A Chance Encounter At A Trade Show

 But it was at one of these shows that Benton eventually got his big break.
 Ken Williams, president of On-Line Systems (later rebranded to Sierra On-Line and then to Sierra Entertainment), picked up a copy of Softporn Adventure at a computer trade show.
 Williams liked the game so much that he decided to license and release it as part of his company’s software catalog.
 Williams even gave Benton a job.

 The Cover Photo For Softporn Adventure Features On-Line Systems’ Female Employees